jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-Since DHParser version 1.5.1 there also exists an alternative syntax to specify symbols that are to be considered disposable and elements that are to be dropped by local ``->SKIP`` (drop) and ``->HIDE`` (dispose) markers within the grammer, rather than with directives.
+Since DHParser version 1.5.1 there also exists an alternative syntax to specify symbols that are to be considered disposable and elements that are to be dropped by local ``->SKIP`` (drop) and ``->HIDE`` (dispose) markers within the grammar, rather than with directives.
 These markers must be appended to the parser (skip/drop) or to the symbol definition (hide/dispose), e.g.::

     WHITESPACE = /\s+/ ->SKIP